sillythiefly/ding/README.md

 # ding
-ding is a little script I made to get a noise after a command that i know will take some time
+ding is a little script I made to get a noise after a command that i know will take some time (sounds not included... yet)

 recomended usage "somecommand && ding"